AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

                                                                // i7-10810u
-            ./voltageshift write 0x1ad 0x28281e1e1e1e1e1e      // limit to 30 for all number of active cores ./voltageshift write 0x1ad 0x2828242424242424      // limit to 36 for all number of active cores ./voltageshift write 0x1ad 0x28281e1e1e1e1e24      // limit to 30 for 2 or more active cores and limit to 36 for 1 active core
+            ./voltageshift write 0x1ad 0x28281e1e1e1e1e1e      // limit to 30 for all number of active cores ./voltageshift write 0x1ad 0x2828242424242424      // limit to 36 for all number of active cores ./voltageshift write 0x1ad 0x28281e1e1e1e1e24      // limit to 30 for 2 to 6 active cores and limit to 36 for 1 active core

   - Thunderbolt Configuration